Using buildtest at HPC sites

 Stable Docs: https://buildtest.readthedocs.io/en/latest/

-Once you have picked a version of buildtest, you need to configure buildtest for your site, this requires you see Configuring buildtest.
-We recommend you see buildtest-cori configuration that provides how buildtest is configured at NERSC.
+Once you have picked a version of buildtest, you need to configure buildtest for your site, this requires you see How to configure buildtest.
+We recommend you see buildtest-nersc configuration that provides how buildtest is configured at NERSC.
 Once you have defined your configuration file you should make sure your configuration is valid by running:

 buildtest config validate

 If you are going to write test, we assume you have read Buildspec Tutorial section which covers how to write buildspecs.
 You should consider reviewing the Schema Documentation: https://buildtesters.github.io/buildtest/ which goes in detail about each schema and buildspec attributes.

 If you are writing tests, it’s generally good practice to define tags in your